Ash Scattering Laws in Europe: A Comprehensive Guide by Country

 In Russia, cremation is legal and practiced mainly in large cities, though traditional burial remains the dominant choice.
 Ashes are usually interred in cemeteries, either in urn graves or columbaria.

 Scattering ashes in public places, rivers, or forests is not officially regulated and is generally discouraged.
-By law, ashes should be placed in a cemetery.
 Some families may scatter ashes privately in nature or on family-owned land, but this practice has no clear legal framework and is not formally recognised by authorities.

 Scattering ashes in San Marino